snooba-home

 Getting there

-There are daily flights to Manila via Singapore on Singapore Airlines.
-The flight from London to Singapore takes about 12 hours and from there it takes another 3 hours to Manila.
-At Manila airport you will be picked up by a resort representative and driven down to Batangas on the south coast of Luzon, where a local boat will be waiting for you to take you directly to the El Galleon Beach Resort.
+There are daily flights to Manila with a number of airlines via their respective hubs.
+The total flight time from London takes about 15 hours, excluding the connection time in the hub cities.
+At Manila airport you will be picked up by a resort representative and taken by car to Batangas on the south coast of Luzon, where a local boat will be waiting for you to take you directly to the El Galleon Beach Resort.
 The trip from Manila airport to the beach normally takes about three hours.

 Getting around